Aaron8222/data-science-S2023/challenges/c03-stang-assignment.md

 - Does this graph support or contradict the claim above?
   - From this graph, it supports the claim that E is an intensive property.
-There is no clear trend between thickness and the value of E. However, the E values for test pieces that have a thickness of 0.081 is significantly lower than the other three.
+There is no clear trend between thickness and the value of E. The E values for the 0.081 thick test pieces are significantly lower than the other three.
+However, that trend does not continue through to the smaller-thickness pieces.

 # References